-PEC University of Technology, Chandigarh is a premier institution in Northern India.
+Punjab Engineering College (Deemed to be University), Chandigarh is a premier institution in Northern India.
 Annually, about 505 students are admitted in its undergraduate programmes.
 Admissions are made once a year in the month of July based on ranks of candidates in JEE-Main (All India Engineering Entrance Examination), conducted by CBSE.
 The admission to a particular branch of study is decided by the Joint Admission Committee.
-The normal duration of B.E. programme is 8 semesters.
+The normal duration of B.Tech. programme is 8 semesters.